bgarnb/bgarnb.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Informatics, Athens University of Economics and Business, Department of Informatics, 1992
+* B.Sc. in Informatics, Athens University of Economics and Business, Department of Informatics, 1992
-* Degree in Pedagogical Studies, Department of Graduate Students, School Of Pedagogical and Educational Education, 1993
+* Degree in Pedagogical Studies, Department of Graduate Studies, School of Pedagogical and Educational Training, 1993
-* M.S. in Informatics, Ionian University, 2013
+* M.Sc. in Informatics, Ionian University, 2013
+* Ph.D. in Computing Education, Ionian University, Department of Informatics, 2017
-* Ph.D in Computing Education: A Video-game making approach in Science Education: Exploring Computational Thinking Skills Development and Student Motivation, Ionian University, Department of Informatics, 2017
+Dissertation: "A Video-Game Making Approach in Science Education: Exploring Computational Thinking Skills Development and Student Motivation"

 Work experience
 ======